 In contrast, if the property had decreased in value, you’d pay back less than the amount you borrowed.
 But that would be scant reward, as you’d realise less capital towards repaying the rest of your mortgage.

 The scheme is open to anyone, so it does encapsulate bespoke contractor mortgages.
 We have created a separate Q&A to answer the most common contractor-centric Help-to-Buy queries.
 That said, it’s worth touching on how this scheme applies to our niche here, too.

 Having Help-to-Buy as a safety net can, in fact, help your mortgage broker secure finance for you.
 And this is important.

 Not all mortgage lenders accept applications from limited company contractors.
 Or if they do, any forthcoming offer is derisory and based upon net pay and payslips.

-They then need only approach applicable mortgage lenders.
+They will only approach applicable mortgage lenders on your behalf.
 This saves you time.
 It also protects your credit history from overzealous searches by generic IFAs.

 If it’s a new-build the contractor wants to buy, then Equity Loan covers the 20%.
 If it’s an existing property, the Mortgage Guarantee scheme shores up the application.